Business Expense Treatment

 If you qualify for trader tax status, you can use the more favorable business expense treatment.

-The good news is you can still claim TTS for 2015, and even other open tax years (usually up to three years prior).
-Unlike Section 475 MTM (mark-to-market) accounting, which must be elected by the April 15 deadline, TTS can simply be claimed by a taxpayer after the fact, based on facts and circumstances.
-If you’re just learning about TTS, you might still be in luck for 2015.
+The good news is you can still claim TTS for 2016, and even other open tax years (usually up to three years prior).
+Unlike Section 475 MTM (mark-to-market) accounting, which must be elected by the April 15 deadline, TTS can just be claimed by a taxpayer after the fact, based on facts and circumstances.
+If you’re just learning about TTS, you might still be in luck for using it.

 Investors vs. business traders

-Unlike business traders, investors are stuck with restricted itemized deductions.
-Investors can’t deduct pre-business education including most seminars and travel costs, home-office expenses, and start-up costs.
+Unlike business traders, investors feel stuck with restricted itemized deductions under Section 212.
+Investors can’t deduct pre-business education including most seminars and travel costs, home-office expenses, and Section 195 start-up costs.

 Investment expenses are only allowed as part of “miscellaneous itemized deductions” in excess of 2% of adjusted gross income (AGI), and they aren’t deducted against the alternative minimum tax (AMT).
 Most itemized deductions are subject to a phase-out for the upper-income brackets (known as the Pease limitation, indexed for inflation); some taxpayers are better off using the standard deduction than the itemized deduction.
 When you have negative taxable income, investment expenses are wasted, as they don’t carry over to subsequent tax years.
 Bottom line: Many investment expenses wind up on the cutting room floor.